 - Garden Hose Pressure Regulator – $20

-What Laundry Detergent Really Does to Your Roof
+What Laundry Detergent Really Does to Roof Moss

 A Special Note to DIYers:

-*If you’re adamant about doing it yourself, we stress the importance of looking to the bare essentials list and obtaining all the necessary equipment.
+*If you’re adamant about using laundry detergent to help remove roof moss, we stress the importance of looking to the list of the bare essentials and obtaining all the necessary equipment.
 We here at Roof Life encourage further research as well.
 With over 37 years of experience, safety is of utmost importance to us.
-So please, practice caution and well thought out discretion before attempting to do this yourself.*
+So please, practice caution and well-thought-out discretion before attempting to do this yourself.*

 White Distilled Vinegar: